- Course: BEng Mechanical Engineering

 - Planning the logistics of orders (taking into account production lead times, shipping, etc.).

-- Setting up the weekly Honda and Perkins team meetings, as well as the monthly sales meetings that review all of DSUK’s performance.
+- Setting up and running the weekly Honda and Perkins team meetings, as well as the monthly sales meetings that review all of DSUK’s performance.

 - Collecting, organising and processing data regarding sales, volumes, forecasts, and material/currency rates.